 - Adult Shirt Front or Back: 12″w x 14″h max

 Transfer & Apparel Colors: Unlike embroidery (which is priced based on number of stitches), heat transfers are priced by size and numbers of colors.
 A large design will cost more than a small design.
-Because we use different types of transfer materials for light or dark fabrics, and for different types of fabrics, we need to know exactly what you will want the transfers applied to.
-Also, if you have a mix of colors of apparel, we may need to use black ink for text on light colors and white ink on dark colors.
+Because we use different types of transfer materials for light or dark fabrics, we need to know exactly what you will want the transfers applied to.
+We may need to use black ink for text on light colors and white ink on dark colors.